-Cingulate Inc. is a clinical stage biopharmaceutical company focused on the development of products utilizing its drug delivery platform technology that enables the formulation and manufacture of once-daily tablets of multi-dose therapies, with an initial focus on the treatment of Attention Deficit/Hyperactivity Disorder (ADHD).
+Cingulate Inc. is a biopharmaceutical company focused on the development of products utilizing its drug delivery platform technology that enables the formulation and manufacture of once-daily tablets of multi-dose therapies, with an initial focus on the treatment of Attention Deficit/Hyperactivity Disorder (ADHD).
 The Company is developing two proprietary, first-line stimulant medications, CTx-1301 (dexmethylphenidate) and CTx-1302 (dextroamphetamine), for the treatment of ADHD intended for all patient segments: children, adolescents, and adults.
 CTx-1301 and CTx-1302 utilize a flexible core tableting technology with target product profile designed to deliver a rapid onset and last the entire active day with a controlled descent of plasma drug level and have favorable tolerability.
-The Company is preparing to start Phase 3 clinical trials for CTx-1301 in the second quarter of 2022.
-In addition, the Company has a third product to treat anxiety, CTx-2103, in a proof-of-concept stage.
+The Company has initiated Phase 3 clinical trials for CTx-1301, with first patients in the adult dose-optimization study dosed in early 2023.
+In addition, the Company has a third product to treat anxiety, CTx-2103, in a formulation stage.

 On November 14, 2012, Cingulate Therapeutics LLC (CTx), a Delaware limited liability company, was formed.
-CTx's equity owners were referred to as "Members."
-On May 1, 2019, Cingulate Inc., a Delaware corporation and wholly-owned subsidiary of CTx, was formed to provide employee services to CTx.
-On May 6, 2021, Cingulate Inc. changed its name to Cingulate Works Inc.
+On May 10, 2021, Cingulate Inc. (Cingulate, or the Company), a Delaware corporation and wholly-owned subsidiary of CTx, was formed to serve as a holding company, in anticipation of the Company becoming publicly traded.
+Through a Reorganization Merger which occurred in the third quarter of 2021, Cingulate effectively acquired CTx and all outstanding units of CTx were converted into shares of Cingulate common stock.
+CTx remains the entity through which the Company conducts operations.